mssm-labmmol/profiler/README.md

   nonbonded interactions are calculated explicitly (*i.e.*, no cutoff truncation).

-* The current implementation of molecular-mechanics calculations is very far from optimal in terms of speed (even without taking the previous item into account).
-For this reason, the duration of `profilerOpt` jobs increase very fastly with the number and size of the systems and also with the size of the evolutionary-algorithm population.
+* The current implementation of molecular-mechanics calculations is not optimal in terms of speed (even without taking the previous item into account).

 # Utilities